jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Tampering: any action resulting in unauthorized changes or manipulation of data, whether in transit or in storage
   - Repudiation: the ability of a user or attacker to deny having performed an action or activity by maintaining plausible deniability
   - Information Disclosure: the revelation or distribution of private, confidential, or controlled information to external or unauthorized entities
-  - Denial of Service (DoS): an attack that attempts to prevent authorized use of a resource; this can be done through flaw exploitation, connection overloading, or traffic flooding
+  - **Denial of Service (DoS)**: an attack that attempts to prevent authorized use of a resource; this can be done through flaw exploitation, connection overloading, or traffic flooding; for example, a SYN flood is a DoS attack that disrupts the TCP three-way handshake
   - Elevation of privilege: an attack where a limited user account is transformed into an account with greater privileges, powers, and access
   - STRIDE is threat categorization model; threat categorization is an important part of app threat modeling
 - **Process for Attack Simulation and Threat Analysis (PASTA)**: a seven-stage threat modeling methodology: